gkapologista/gkapologista/README.md

 ## 🚀 About Me

-Passionate Full Stack Software Developer with a strong foundation in modern web technologies and machine learning.
-I specialize in building scalable applications using JavaScript frameworks and have a particular interest in AI-powered solutions.
+Passionate Full Stack Software Developer specializing in modern web technologies and machine learning.
+I build scalable applications using JavaScript frameworks and have a particular interest in AI-powered solutions.

-**What I Do:**
 - 💻 Developing **full-stack web applications** with Vue.js, Meteor.js, and Node.js
 - 🧠 Exploring **advanced ML algorithms** and their practical applications
-- ☁️ Learning **cloud architecture** and deployment strategies

-**My Approach:**
-- 🎯 **Problem-solving focused** - I love tackling complex challenges
+- 🎯 **Problem-solving focused** - Love tackling complex challenges
-- 📚 **Continuous learner** - Always exploring new technologies and frameworks
-- 🤝 **Collaborative** - Enjoy working with teams and sharing knowledge
-- 💡 **Innovation-driven** - Passionate about creating efficient and user-friendly solutions
+- 💡 **Innovation-driven** - Passionate about creating efficient solutions

-**Fun Facts:**
-- 🏆 Graduated **Cum Laude** and won **Best Thesis Award** for my ML recommendation system
-- 🎓 Proud alumnus of **University of San Agustin** (Class of 2024)
-- 💬 Always happy to discuss **Vue.js, Node.js, Python, Meteor.js, or machine learning**
-- 🌱 Currently expanding my knowledge in **cloud technologies and advanced ML algorithms**

 ## 🛠️ Tech Stack